IRS could owe you interest if tax refund isn't issued by certain date

 A lot of people don't know this, but just like you would owe the IRS interest if you're late on paying your taxes, the IRS owes you interest if they don't send your tax refund by a certain date.

-"Been waiting on a refund since January, keeps saying processed," an ABC7 viewer named Angela said.
+"Been waiting on a refund since January, keeps saying processed," a viewer named Angela said.

-"I filed mine on February 3rd and I haven't received my refund.
+"I filed mine on February 3 and I haven't received my refund.
 I get the same message when I check for the status for my refund.
-I need my money," said Francisco, another ABC7 viewer.
+I need my money," said Francisco, another viewer.

 Tax attorney Steven Leahy said the delays are not normal.